geojeff/kivy-statecharts/README.md

 The code in the DeflecTouch level_button_pressed() function could just as well be put in a "ShowingMainScreen" state, in a "show_levels" action function.
 Rewriting DeflecTouch with statecharts would simply entail moving such code into discrete states, and to action functions that respond to events such as "show levels."
 And, in the process, benefit from the formalization and especially from the clarity that drawing an app statechart would bring.

-Although good examples are starting to appear in the kivy-statechart framework, a version of DeflecTouch with statecharts will be highly illustrative...
+Although good examples are starting to appear in the kivy-statecharts framework, a version of DeflecTouch with statecharts will be highly illustrative...
 Stay tuned...